André Stern is a French musician who grew up without

 music, but that does not mean he will play music.
 I would never try to win

 the child to one of my preferences.
 If it starts with him, then it’s not

 necessary to try to nurture his interest; it just happens, by enthusiasm.

 As for discipline, this question makes me laugh.
 Learning takes place

 because of the interest we have for things; self-discipline arises from

 the pleasure one has from doing these things.
 We believe, wrongly, that

-system that forces the child to do something to practice.
+that forces the child to do something to practice.
 However, the natural

 discipline comes from the child, from within.
-It grows out of
+It grows out of pleasure and

 Another example: Antonin is listening to two minutes of Mozart’s